caterinaialex/caterinaialex.github.io/content/participate/call-for-funding.en.md

 ## Project Details

-**Project Name:** The Union of Àlex and Caterina **Event Date:** [Insert Wedding Date]
+**Project Name:** The Union of Àlex and Caterina **Event Date:** 07/09/2024
 **Location:** Club Nàutic Sa Ràpita, Mallorca

-Like many ambitious projects, our wedding aims to bring people together, create unforgettable moments, and celebrate a milestone in human experience – love and partnership.
+Like many ambitious projects, our wedding aims to bring people together, create unforgettable moments, and celebrate a milestone in human experience: love.

 ## Call for Fundings